openaustralia/openaustralia-parser/README.md

 ### Recesses/calendar

+#### What

 The sitting dates shown on [the calendar](http://www.openaustralia.org.au/debates/?y=2016) on OpenAustralia.org and a little banner on the front page are based on information in [`recess.php`](https://github.com/openaustralia/twfy/blob/master/www/includes/easyparliament/recess.php) in the [web application's repository](https://github.com/openaustralia/twfy/).

+#### How

-In that file you need to specify the date ranges that the parliament is in _recess_, i.e. NOT sitting.
+In the `recess.php` file you need to specify the date ranges that the parliament is in _recess_, i.e. NOT sitting.
 This is a bit unintuitive and it's easy to get the wrong way around so take care.

 ### Someone leaves or enters parliament